everyspace-society/everyspace-society.github.io/_astro-empires/planetary-ring-construction-guide.md

 **Artificial Intelligence.** Remember that Artificial Intelligence increases your Research rate by five percent; and I typically get to AI-2 while I am researching Photon 8.
 This is important because...

 **The Halfway Point.** When you finish Photon-8, you are at the halfway point.
-It costs about 50,637 &cent; to get Photon-1 to Photon-8.
-It costs 65,866 &cent; to get Photon-9 and Photon-10.
+It costs about ¤50,637 to get Photon-1 to Photon-8.
+It costs ¤65,866 to get Photon-9 and Photon-10.
 If you researched Armour and Shielding on two separate bases, you could already be finished with them by Photon-8.
 I typically finish both of them around the time I finish Photon-9.

 The halfway point for Armour is Armour-20.
 The halfway point for Shielding is Shielding-10.
 See the pattern?
 The last two levels of each technology takes as much time to research as the previous levels.
 So, don't get cocky when you're two-thirds of the way done and you're only on week four.